talon-one/TalonOne.cs/docs/ManagementApi.md

             var applicationId = 56;  // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL. var campaignId = 56;  // int | The ID of the campaign.
-It is displayed in your Talon.One deployment URL. var body = new NewCouponsForMultipleRecipients(); // NewCouponsForMultipleRecipients | body var silent = silent_example;  // string | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.  (optional)  (default to "yes")
+It is displayed in your Talon.One deployment URL. var body = new NewCouponsForMultipleRecipients(); // NewCouponsForMultipleRecipients | body var silent = silent_example;  // string | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.  (optional)  (default to "yes")

             try
             {
                 // Create coupons for multiple recipients
-                InlineResponse2008 result = apiInstance.CreateCouponsForMultipleRecipients(applicationId, campaignId, body, silent);
+                InlineResponse20010 result = apiInstance.CreateCouponsForMultipleRecipients(applicationId, campaignId, body, silent);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)